top of page

 When she was little, less than 10 years old, staying with her natural hair back in Congo knowing it was everywhere, it felt simpler then than when she moved to Toronto.

-But there is another note, Hortense's reasoning behind her wearing wigs today on occasions was because Black hair in general takes time to com, energy to take care of, a complex routine compared to our White counterparts, and overall, our hair is the most daring among others.
+But there is another note, Hortense's reasoning behind her wearing wigs today on occasion was because Black hair in general takes time to com, energy to take care of, a complex routine compared to our White counterparts, and overall, our hair is the most daring among others.
 It requires a different form of attention.

 “When you don’t have time to make it look nice, what do you do?
 You’re going to hide it because I’m not seeing myself at my best.
 I didn’t have time; my hair looks crazy.”